 This tool, intended to be used towards the beginning of the semester, helps instructors frame their course to students in relation to SLS and our mission of educating students to help “create sustainable communities.”
 It also prompts students to begin exploring additional opportunities for connecting to SLS, this semester and beyond.

-This activity adapted from D.M.
+This activity, adapted from D.M.
 Stringer and P.A.
 Cassidy’s 52 Activities for Improving Cross-Cultural Communication, introduces students to three primary patterns of communication pacing.
-These patterns can vary in different cultural groups, and learning how different people use different styles will shed light on how students perceive each other.
+These patterns can vary in different cultural groups.
+Learning how different people use different styles will shed light on how students perceive each other.

 This journaling tool, based on a lesson created by Yelena Rivera-Vale and Kristina Chatfield, introduces first year students to Georgia Tech’s efforts to create a sustainable campus community.
 Touring sites on campus, documenting the tour experience through journaling and photography, and considering the ways that sustainable design can impact the environment, equity, and economy will teach students about how effective sustainable design impacts both Georgia Tech and the wider Atlanta community.

 This tool is developed from ideas used by Yelena Rivera-Vale and Kristina Chatfield in their GT 1000 courses.
 Students are invited to tour the Georgia Tech Invention Studio and to then consider how the projects they would like to create in the Studio take responsible and sustainable design practices into account.